hammlab/CertifiableDG/README.md

 A sample command to run an experiment is <code> python dr_dg_wm.py --FACTOR 0.25 </code>

-### Certifying Vanilla and DR-DG trained models
+### Evaluating the worst-case loss of Vanilla and DR-DG trained models
 The models trained with "vanilla" and "dr_dg" can be certified using "cert_dg.py" as described below.

-Each folder contains a file named cert_dg.py which is used for certification of differnt models using our Cert-DG algorithm (Alg.
+Each folder contains a file named cert_dg.py which is used for certification of differnt models using our WC-DG algorithm (Alg.
 1 of the paper).
 The code requires three main and one optional argument.
 	<ul>
 	<li> NAME: which is used to indicate the name of the DG algorithm and can be one of WM, G2DM, CDAN or VREX.</li>
 	<li> METHOD: which is used to indicate whether Vanilla trained model needs to be certified or a model trained with DR-DG.
 Changing the variable METHOD in the code allows for this.
 Set METHOD = "vanilla_dg" for vanilla models or METHOD = "rep_dro_dg" for models trained with DR-DG.</li>